-About region » Socio-economic development » Tourist potential of Leningrad region
+About region » Socio-economic development » Tourism potential of Leningrad region

-Главная страница » Tourist potential of Leningrad region
+Главная страница » Tourism potential of Leningrad region

 Leningrad region has high cultural and tourist potential for development of both classic forms of tourism and new directions: ecotourism, rural tourism, active tourism.